glouppe/info8010-deep-learning/lecture4.md

 ## Data normalization

-Previous weight initialization strategies rely on preserving the activation variance constant across layers, under the initial assumption that the **input feature variances are the same**.
+Previous weight initialization strategies rely on preserving the activation variance constant across layers, under the assumption that the input feature variances are the same.
 That is,
 $$\mathbb{V}\left[x\_i\right] = \mathbb{V}\left[x\_j\right] \triangleq \mathbb{V}\left[x\right]$$
 for all pairs of features $i,j$.